National Node -

 Photo credit: Victor hM0jUUU5eDg & Kyle Myburgh / Unsplash

-Introducing the ECOP Australia and New Zealand National Node
+Introducing the ECOP Australia & New Zealand National Node

 The vision of the United Nations Decade of Ocean Science for Sustainable Development (2021-2030) (the ‘Ocean Decade’) is ‘the science we need for the ocean we want’.
 The Ocean Decade provides a global framework for scientists and stakeholders from diverse sectors to co-design and co-deliver the scientific knowledge needed to inform decision-making and deliver science-based solutions to achieve the 2030 Agenda.

-Established in 2024, ECOP Australia and New Zealand (AUS/NZ) is the National Node of the UN Ocean Decade Early Career Ocean Professionals (ECOP) Networking Programme for ECOPs based in or originating from Australia and New Zealand.
-We serve as the focal point for the ECOP programme in the region, collaborating with the wider ECOP Programme and disseminating relevant materials, opportunities, and news to local ECOPs.
+Established in 2024, ECOP Australia & New Zealand is the National Node of the UN Ocean Decade Early Career Ocean Professionals (ECOP) Networking Programme for ECOPs based in or originating from Australia and New Zealand.
+We collaborate with the wider, global ECOP Programme, serving as its focal point in the region.
+We also disseminate relevant information to local ECOPs, provide them with development opportunities, and serve as a pipeline to support individuals from early engagement through to leadership roles.

 For the purpose of the ECOP Programme, an ECOP is a person that self-identifies as being early in their career, within 10 years or less of professional experience in any field related to the ocean.
 This definition includes post-secondary students and any volunteer roles, so not only employed/paid positions.
 The term ‘professional’ is used to be inclusive of professionals from various sectors of society.